AndrewAnnex/andrewannex/README.md

 ### Andrew Annex

 Hello!
-I am a planetary scientist and avid coder at Caltech.
+I am a planetary scientist and avid coder.
 I like to make computers do science, and I am also the author of the SpiceyPy Python library.

 Here's some mars for now